Oberhünigen: Geography

 During the same year, housing and buildings made up 1.5% and transportation infrastructure made up 2.0%.
-Out of the forested land, all of the forested land area is covered with heavy forests.
+Out of the forested land, all of the forested land area is covered with heavy forest.
 Of the agricultural land, 11.5% is used for growing crops and 26.2% is pastures.
 All the water in the municipality is flowing water.

 The municipality includes the village of Oberhünigen, the hamlet of Äbersold and individual farm houses on the Kurzenberg.
 Until 1980 it was an exclave of Schlosswil.

 More than half of the municipality is covered by the Toppwald (Topp Forest).

 On 31 December 2009 Amtsbezirk Konolfingen, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Bern-Mittelland.

 Coat of arms

 The blazon of the municipal coat of arms is Per fess Sable two Swan Heads issuant Argent beaked Or and of he last.